Trans Himalayan Motorcycle Tour

 Each trail on this trip offers something different, from dirt roads through misty forests to smooth roads through tea gardens.
 With expert guides leading each segment, this larger North East trip ensures not only adventure but safe and in-depth experience of each place and its history.
 This trip is designed to show you the best of the northeast, combining different ecosystems, unmatched scenery and deep cultural experiences, making it one of the top Indian Motorcycle Tours for riders worldwide.

 You will Arrive in Delhi, the capital of India.
 Meet your guide at the airport and get transferred to your hotel to freshen up after your journey.
-Spend the day exploring the old and new Delhi.
-You can walk in the old lanes of Delhi, try street food or visit historical monuments like Qutub Minar and India Gate.

 Take an early morning flight from Delhi to Dibrugarh, the tea capital of Assam.
 Dibrugarh is known for its tea gardens and the beautiful Brahmaputra River.
 After check-in, meet the team for an orientation session on your motorbike, safety and the route.
 Take a warm up ride around Dibrugarh’s tea estates to get accustomed before the journey ahead.